DaveSailors/virtual-automations/terraform/deployAmiSpack/README.md

 # deployAmiSpack
-Spins up a running instance from ami and runs a script using user_data
+Spins up a running instance from the standard AWS Linux ami and runs a script using the user_data facility the script "userdata.sh" is setup to install git and then to clone the spack repo into /opt/spack